apache/beam/website/www/site/content/en/blog/python-improved-annotations.md

 # Next Steps
 What are you waiting for.. start using annotations on your transforms!

-For more background on type hints in Python, see:
+For more background on typehints in Python, see:
 [Ensuring Python Type Safety](https://beam.apache.org/documentation/sdks/python-type-safety/).

 Finally, please